lulzshadowwalker/arrr/README.md

 ## NOTES

-- Beware of pre-included linked files ( part, part of ) if you were to declare private fields.

 - It uses the default text styles and expects the mockup to be based on the standard Flutter text styles.

 ## SUGGESTED GIT COMMIT CONVENTION